nearform/titus/docs/devops/README.md

 __5.__ Note the build will fail because its missing deployment in the cluster.
 That is fine, because that means you now have an image so you can create the deployment.

+#### Deploying secrets
+__1.__ In your titus-deploy repository you will have a chart that is called helm-secrets.

+__2.__ Read through the [README.md](https://github.com/nearform/titus-deploy/tree/master/titus-secrets) provided in the helm chart as it will explain the process of creating and maintaing your secrets.
+And keep them a secret.

+__3.__ Install the secrets helm chart.

 #### First deploy

 __1.__ Goto AWS ECR and get the image names for your just newly built images that failed to deploy and run this command